dojo/docs/dojox/grid/DataGrid.rst

   .. cv:: html

     <p class="info">
-        Click on the button "filter movies" to filter the current data (only movies with title "T*" will be visible).<br />
+        Click on the button "Filter" to filter the current data (only rows with Column 2 = true will be visible).<br />
-        Click on the button "show all movies" to remove the filter.
+        Click on the button "Show all" to remove the filter.
     </p>

     <div id="gridDiv"></div>

     <p>
     <span data-dojo-type="dijit.form.Button">
-        filter movies
+        Filter
         <script type="dojo/method" data-dojo-event="onClick" data-dojo-args="evt">
             /* Filter the movies from the data store: */ grid.filter({col2: true});